LucasMull/dbgen/README.md

-# FAKE DATABASE GENERATOR
+#FAKE DATABASE GENERATOR

-Fake database generator library for testing, simulating and learning purposes.
+###C library for compiling of fake databases

 My aim is to create a library which I can use throughout my college term, so that I can easily generate fake data for manipulation.

 There should be some documentation coming when I do learn how to make a proper one, until then I'll just keep on commenting everything relevant.

-## IMPORTANT NOTES
+##IMPORTANT NOTES

-all the pre-processing directives are located in src/data_fetch.h, which are crucial on generating data with static arrays with dynamic values, also provides easy to access info on each data to be generated.
+all the pre-processing directives are located in src/data_fetch.h, which are crucial on generating data with static arrays with dynamic user-defined sizes, also serves as documentation for each data to be generated.

-type 'make' to create the 'run executable, 'make clean' before recompiling again, and 'make debug' if you wish to debug with gdb.
+type 'make' to create the 'run' executable, 'make clean' before recompiling, and 'make debug' if you wish to debug with gdb.

 database will be stored in data.csv by default

-content file contains pre-existing data to be manipulated in the heap, there is a nome.txt and sobrenome.txt in there by default, which are used in main.c to compile fake names
+content file contains pre-existing data to be dynamically manipulated in the heap, there is a nome.txt and sobrenome.txt in there by default, which are used in main.c to compile fake names

-main.c is just an example code to go by, all the important library functions are located in at .h files in src/
+main.c is just an example code to go by, every important library functions are located at .h/.c files in src folder

-main.c will generate a bank user's database with 2million individuals.
-Each row is a user, and each column is a data pertaining to its user.
-The first column indicates its unique ID, the second to the user's agency, the third is a unique account bound to its corresponding agency, and the fourth is its name.
+main.c will generate a bank's client database with 2million individuals.
+Each row represents a client, with each column pertaining to a particular data about its client.
+The first column indicates a unique ID, the second the client's agency, the third is an account with unique value to his agency, and the fourth is his/her name.
-Because the third column (account) is dependant on the second (agency), it will check for any occurrence of its current value in the agency's tree,and will bind it's value to it if there is none.
-The code's speed is directly affected by the amount of individuals to be generated (as in DBSIZE) and the amount of agencies available (as in AMT_3).
-More agencies means fewer accounts being verified for uniqueness, and, the number of individuals increases, so must the number of agencies as to increase the likeability of unique accounts.
+Because the third column (account) is dependant on the second (agency), it will check for any occurrence of its current value in the agency's tree of accounts,and will add it's value to the tree if there is none.
+The code's speed (in this example case) is directly affected by the amount of individuals to be generated (as in DBSIZE) and the amount of agencies available (as in AMT_3).
+More agencies means fewer accounts being verified for uniqueness, and as the number of individuals increases, so must follow the number of agencies if you wish to increase the likelihood of coming across a unique account in fewer tries.

-## TO BE FIXED/IMPLEMENTED
+##TO BE FIXED/IMPLEMENTED

 * sorting function for binary tree

 * iterative method to free each tree node (maybe)

-* change to a datatype other than int that allows for more decimal digits
+* change to a datatype that allows for more decimal digits